Jan 30, 2018

 • Add the ribeyes to a parchment paper-lined baking sheet and freeze for an hour; this will make it easier to thinly slice the beef.

 • Once chilled, remove the steak from the freezer and thinly slice across the grain.
-Season the beef with salt and pepper.
 Divide into 8-ounce portions and set aside.

 • Heat a large sauté pan over medium heat, add the olive oil and heat through.
 Add the onions and peppers, sautéing until the onions are tender and slightly browned and the peppers are slightly charred, about 12 minutes.
 Toss with the vinegar, remove from the heat and set aside.